adr1anh/DeepDish/README.md

 ## Abstract:

 The City of Chicago provides a dataset containing the results of food inspections it conducted since January 1st 2010.
 In total, there are almost 200'000 observations including information about the establishment and inspection results.

+As a first step, we explore

 As a first step, we will visualize this information in maps.
 Our aim will be to find patterns exhibited in the data.
 Using the Yelp API, we will complete the missing data and use their rating system to complement our analysis.
 This could give us another risk indicator, which could be used to assess whether to perform an inspection.
 By analyzing the violation types and comments, we aim to build a model predicting the result of the inspection (pass / fail).